webdeveric/wp-starter/readme.md

 This should get you started with your deployment script for Jenkins (or other deployment server).

+**WARNING:** Do not run this locally.
+It will delete files not needed on a production server, like your `.git` folder.

 ```bash
 #!/bin/bash -l -e
 # set -x